NikitaKozlov/MVP-Navigation/README.md

 Sample of using Navigator with MVP.
 It contains an Android application that allows you to browse through articles, read them and see the list of favorite articles.
 There are 5 examples each of them shows this approach from a different angle.

+Motivation and explanations of this approach you can find in [this article](https://medium.com/@nikita.kozlov/navigation-in-the-context-of-mvp-f474ed313901#.brvusch7b)

 First three examples shares same Fragments but apply different navigation patterns:
 * **New screen**.
 In the first example I’m opening another Activity, but same logic can be applied for replacing Fragments.
 * **Master-Detail Pattern**.
 This could be useful in the case of tablet layout.